LyricLy/parse-discord/README.md

 ## Goals
 - Parsing message content as returned by Discord's API into a tree
 - Matching the behaviour of the desktop client as closely as possible, including edge cases
-- Supporting all constructs in plain message content, including emoji and mentions
+- Supporting all constructs rendered by the client in plain messages, including emoji, mentions and URLs

 ## Non-goals
 - Parsing markup besides that in message content from the API, like the highlighting seen in the client while typing a message